minkphp/docs/drivers/sahi.rst

 .. note::

-    Notice, that first argument of ``SahiDriver`` is always a browser name, `supported by Sahi`_.
+    Notice, that the first argument of ``SahiDriver`` is always a browser name, `supported by Sahi`_.

 If you want more control during the driver initialization, like for example